Getting Started with Elevate CSS

 Note that you can chain property modifier combinations with an underscore inside of the contextual flag’s brackets.
 This allows more concise expression of design intent.
 No more pseudo-class spam or unnecessary nesting!

-Exempt certain classes from CSS generation (e.g. for JavaScript interactions or labelling):
+Exempt certain classes from CSS generation (e.g. for JavaScript interactions, labelling, or applying non-compiled CSS classes):

 The Elements of Elevate